Bayesian non-parametric inference for $\Lambda$-coalescents: consistency and a parametric method: Posterior consistency

 Now $D_m \rightarrow 0$ exponentially fast as $m \rightarrow \infty$ by an argument identical to that used to prove \citep[Theorem 3.5 ]{vanDerMeulen13}.
 The same is also true of the analogous stochastic process defined by integrating over $B_j^-$, which completes the proof. \end{proof}

-Note that bounding the support of $\Lambda$ away from 0 is not necessary: the proof could be adapted to equivalent collections of measures supported on $( 0, 1 ]$ for which \eqref{kl_cond} holds, e.g. by requiring $\phi(r) \sim r^2$ as $r \searrow 0$ for $Q$-a.e.~$\phi \in \D_{ \eta }$.
-However, any such condition is bound to be mathematically restrictive.
 In the next section we show that given a data set of size $n$, it is natural to infer the first $n - 2$ moments of $\Lambda$ because they fully capture the signal in the data set.
 Example \ref{prior_example} at the end of Section \ref{parameters} provides a family of priors which satisfy the hypotheses of Theorem \ref{ts_consistency}, and whose support can be chosen to contain arbitrarily close approximations to truncated moment sequences of any $\Lambda \in \M_1( [ 0, 1 ] )$.
 11pt \begin{rmk} The hypotheses of Theorem \ref{ts_consistency} are strong, and thus it would be desirable to obtain a posterior contraction rate in addition to just consistency.
 In fact, methods akin to that employed in the proof have been extended to provide rates for compound Poisson processes \citep{Gugushvili15} and scalar diffusions on compact intervals \citep{Nickl15}.
 However, extending either approach to our setting would require bounds of the form

 for some constants $\beta, \tilde{ \beta }, C, \tilde{ C } > 0$.
 Since the $\Lambda$-Fleming-Viot stationary density is intractable in nearly all cases, it does not seem possible to extend our approach to obtain rates of posterior consistency. \end{rmk}